Seattle Mariners: History

 The Stanton/Dipoto/Servais era was characterized by two competitive phases.
 In the first phase, the organization tried to contend for a championship with the existing core of Robinson Cano, Félix Hernández, Nelson Cruz, and Kyle Seager.
 The team came close but ultimately missed the playoffs.
 Following the 2018 season, the organization pivoted to a rebuild, trading several players for prospects.
 Following a fallow period of 2019–20, the team returned to contention in 2021, winning 90 games but falling short of the playoffs.
 In 2022, with a new core including Julio Rodríguez, J. P. Crawford, Cal Raleigh, Luis Castillo, George Kirby, and Logan Gilbert, the team reached the postseason for the first time since 2001.
 This broke what was at the time the longest playoff drought of any team in the "Big Four" North American sports.
 Rodríguez also won the American League Rookie of the Year Award.

-In 2023, the team won 88 games but finished one game out of a playoff spot.
-In August 2024, Servais was fired after blowing a 10 game lead in the AL West over the Houston Astros and having the team fall back to .500.
-Servais was replaced by the team's former catcher Dan Wilson as manager.
-The team again missed the playoffs by one game.
-In 2025, the Mariners won their first AL West title since 2001.
-The 2025 Season marks the closest the Mariners have ever been to the World Series.
+In 2023, the M's won 88 games but finished one game out of a playoff spot.
+In August 2024, Servais was fired after losing a ten-game lead in the AL West over the Houston Astros and having the team fall back to .500.
+He was succeeded by former Mariners catcher Dan Wilson, but the team again missed the playoffs by one game.
+In 2025, the Mariners won their first AL West title in 24 years.
+In the playoffs, they defeated the Tigers in the ALDS in five games and had a 2-0 ALCS lead against the Blue Jays until they ultimately lost a 3-1 lead in Game 7.
+This was the first time the franchise ever played in a Game 7, also meaning this is the closest they have ever been to a World Series appearance.